If Winter Comes: Production

 Producer David O. Selznick bought the rights of the novel in 1939 and intended on casting either Joan Fontaine or Vivien Leigh in the female lead roles and Leslie Howard or Laurence Olivier in the male leads.
 Furthermore, John Cromwell was assigned as the film's director.
 Production was supposed to start on March 1, 1940, but Selznick eventually abandoned the project and sold the rights to Alexander Korda.

 In 1943, Robert Donat was set to star, and the production, which was still under direction of Korda, was set to be filmed on location.
 Donat was supposed to reteam with Greer Garson, with whom he previously starred in Goodbye, Mr. Chips (1939).
 When Donat suddenly became unavailable, he was replaced by Walter Pidgeon in October 1943.
 Because the reteaming collapsed, Garson's part went to Deborah Kerr, whose participation was confirmed in April 1947.
 Direction eventually went to Victor Saville, who had no interest in the project, but agreed to direct it to work with Kerr.

 Impressed by her performance in The Picture of Dorian Gray (1945), Saville assigned Angela Lansbury as Mabel Sabre.
 The casting of Janet Leigh followed in the summer of 1947.
 Her accent in the film was coached by the niece of C. Aubrey Smith.

 Saville, determined on making films visually realistic, introduced "indirect lighting" in the film.

 Reception

-The film earned $1,115,000 in the U.S. and Canada and $834,000 in other markets, resulting in a loss of $465,000.
+The film made $1,115,000 in the U.S. and Canada and $834,000 in other markets, resulting in a loss of $465,000.